CommonAccord/GISP_Fusion_Law_Code/README.md

 # GISP_SemanticWeb_Cmacc
-Full proposal for GISP in the cmacc data-format
+A proposal for GISP in the cmacc data-format